zxpsuper/zxpsuper/README.md

 ### Hi there 👋

 - 🔭 I’m currently working in china guangzhou.
-- 🌱 I’m currently learning javascript vue react angular and soon
+- 🌱 I’m currently learning javascript、vue、 react、 typescript、golang and so on.
 - 👯 I’m looking to collaborate on ...